NVIDIA/NeMo/docs/source/core/core.rst

 Container types
 ~~~~~~~~~~~~~~~
 NeMo type system understands Python containers (lists).
-So if your module returns a list of typed tensors, the way to express it by
+If your module returns a list of typed tensors, the way to express it is by
-using Python list notation and Neural Types together like in the example below when defining your input/output types:
+using Python list notation and Neural Types together when defining your input/output types:

 An example below shows how to express that your module returns single output ("out") which is list of lists of two dimensional tensors of shape [batch, dimension] containing logits.